cordiverse/cordis/README.md

 ctx.plugin(callback, { value: 'bar' })
 ```

 Note that the `fork` listener itself is a plugin function.
-You can also listen to `dispose` event inside `fork` listeners, which serves a different purpose: the inner `dispose` listener is called when the fork is unloaded, while the outer `dispose` listener is called when the whole plugin is unloaded (either via `ctx.registry.delete()` or when all forks are unloaded).
+You can also listen to `dispose` event inside `fork` listeners, which serves a different purpose: the inner `dispose` listener is called when the fork is unloaded, while the outer `dispose` listener is called when the whole plugin is unloaded (either via `ctx.registry.delete()` or when unloaded all forks).

 ```ts
 // an example reusable plugin